reckertz/re-klima/README.md

 Download of the daily data from https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/

-Transfer of temperature data to a database, SQLite3 or MongoDB Using raw data and consolidation on "stations" over the years
+Transfer of temperature data to a database (SQLite3), Using raw data and consolidation on "stations" over the years without interpolation or extrapolation or "cleansing"

 Various Analysis functions: